FreshRSS/FreshRSS/docs/en/users/11_website_scraping.md

                 "meta": {"title": "Some other news item"},
                 "content": "Yet more content"
             }
-        ],
-        "count": 2
+        ]
     }
 }
 ```

-Then the RSS items are under `data.items`, and within each item, the title is `meta.title`.
+Then the items are under `data.items`, and within each item, the title is `meta.title`.
 Essentially you can join nested keys with a dot.

 ## Tips & tricks